jonbnewman/mobx-store-provider/docs/api/createStore.md

 Using this hook you can instantiate/create _mobx-state-tree_ models/stores inside of any component.

-### Local component state
+### Local state

-Using an alternative state mechanisms for local state creates inconsistent code and is less than ideal.
-Using _mobx-store-provider_ ad-hoc/local state is a snap, and easy to keep consistent with the rest of your application.
+Using an alternative state mechanisms for local state creates inconsistent code within your application.
+This is less than ideal.

+Using _mobx-store-provider_, ad-hoc/local state is a snap.

 You can just define the model in the same `createStore` callback that instantiates it: